Austin Location

 Defense success depends heavily on early investigation.
 Evidence fades, memories shift, and assumptions harden quickly once charges are filed.
 Prompt legal action allows alternative explanations to emerge before the state’s narrative becomes entrenched.

 Searching for “What is the sentence for involuntary manslaughter?” often signals an urgent need for guidance during one of life’s most destabilizing moments.
-At the Law Office of David D. White, PLLC: Austin Criminal Lawyer, we stand up for people facing serious criminal accusations by providing clarity, strategic defense planning, and steady support through every stage of the process.
-We examine evidence carefully, challenge weak assumptions, and fight to protect futures that remain very much worth defending.
+At the Law Office of David D. White, PLLC, we stand up for people facing serious criminal accusations by providing clarity, strategic defense planning, and steady support through every stage of the process.
+We examine evidence carefully, challenge weak assumptions, and work to protect futures that remain very much worth defending.
 To discuss your situation and understand your legal options, contact our office at (512)-369-3737 and take the first step toward regaining control.

 608 West 12th Street, Suite B Austin, TX 78701